quimnuss/EcoDuet/README.md

 ### Fase 3 : Dungeoning

-- [-] Add map travel with state conservation
+- [x] Add map travel with state conservation
 - [x] Make a procedural map for the tree Elder
 - [~] Add three pedestal actors, if the player places three trees there, the tree seed will appear and or the tree Elder will appear.
 Or maybe the Elder tree should be there already.
-- [ ] Build a change-map and make a dungeon map with the animal elder seeds in them.
+- [x] Build a change-map and make a dungeon map with the animal elder seeds in them.

+- [x] Maintain player toolbox and home seeds between server travel
+- [x] Check that elder data is saved and loaded

 ### Fase 3.5: Flying birds dungeon